Johnny Depp testifies Heard attacked him, he never hit back - NewsBreak

 Depp said he began to write on the walls in his own blood to recount lies in which he had caught Heard.

-Depp told hospital doctors he had injured himself, and contemporaneous text messages introduced as evidence refer to Depp injuring himself.
-Depp testified he lied about the cause of the injury to protect her.
-Heard's lawyers have said the laws of physics don't support Depp's story and they will introduce evidence to prove that.

-The fight had started as Depp said he’d realized it was time for the couple to split.
-The argument intensified, he said, as Depp accused her of leaving human fecal matter on his side of the bed in the penthouse they’d shared.
-He said Heard kept denying it, blaming it on their small dogs, but he was convinced she was lying.

-Depp met Heard on the 2011 film “The Rum Diary.”
+Most of Depp's Day 1 testimony in Fairfax County Circuit Court focused on his descriptions of a difficult childhood, his rise to fame as an actor after an aborted music career and his early relationship with Heard after meeting her on the 2011 film “The Rum Diary.”
 The two married in 2015 and she filed for divorce a year later.

 Violence would often ensue, sometimes with a slap or a shove from Heard or his wife throwing a television remote control or a glass of wine in his face, Depp said.